Home | About USIG | What's New | Events

 [9] As a general rule, the Conseil d’Etat is reluctant to approve the termination of public utility foundations and consents to termination only as a last resort.

-[11] An association may not engage in lobbying efforts for policies that would directly or indirectly benefit the a director of that association; to do so would violate the financial disinterestedness requirement of the organization’s management.
+[15] An association may not engage in lobbying efforts for policies that would directly or indirectly benefit a director of that association; to do so would violate the financial disinterestedness requirement of the organization’s management.

 [12] Political associations may receive contributions only from individuals.

-[13] These factors include: whether the activities, objectives, and management methods are typical of commercial enterprises; whether the requisite “financial disinterestedness” exists for the organization’s board and management; and whether the NGO is in competition with the commercial sector.
+[17] These factors include: whether the activities, objectives, and management methods are typical of commercial enterprises; whether the requisite "financial disinterestedness" exists for the organization’s board and management; and whether the NPO is in competition with the commercial sector.

-[14] The 2003 law on donations to associations and foundations established that corporate foundations may receive donations from the employees of the corporate founder and employees of the corporations that belong to the same group as the corporate founder (Law No. 2003-709 of August 1, 2003, Article 1).
+[19] The 2003 law on donations to associations and foundations established that corporate foundations may receive donations from employees of the corporate founder and employees of the corporations that belong to the same group as the corporate founder (Law No. 2003-709 of August 1, 2003, Article 1).
 Prior to its enactment, French law forbade donations and legacies to corporate foundations.
 To the extent that donations from the previously defined employees are allowed, the tax code extends to them the benefit of the tax credit granted by § 200 of the French Tax Code.
 Separate rules govern the tax treatment of contributions to the endowments of corporate foundations and are beyond the scope of this Note.

-[16] A simple donation may contain contingencies on the performance of specified activities.
-A contractual donation is generally any transfer of property to an NGO embodied in a written form.
+[21] A simple donation may not contain contingencies on performance of specified activities.
+A contractual donation is generally any transfer of property to an NPO embodied in a written form.
 Generally, contractual donations impose certain conditions or obligations on the recipient, but this is not a necessary component.
 They also must generally be notarized, although the possibility exists that any written commitment to make a donation will be treated as a contractual donation.

 [17] As discussed above, corporate foundations may receive donations only from employees of their founding corporation.